riffraff169/traefik-links/README.md

 shards build --production
 ```

+Release mode gives even more savings.
+The binary is smaller by almost 3m.

 However, since this isn't a very intensive program, so I don't think it would get you much.